Manan0p/Infosys-ISpringboard/README.md

-# JobGuard AI – Fake Job Posting Detection
+# JobGuard AI: Fake Job Posting Detection

 A modern, production-ready web application that detects fraudulent job postings using Machine Learning.
 Built with Flask, SQLite, and a beautiful responsive UI with dark/light theme support, admin dashboard, and real-time analytics.